novia-financial/QuickCompare/ReadMe.md

 The Difference objects also act as a report generator, with overridden ToString methods a generated report will list all database differences.

 Input parameters are accepted via an IOptions implementation, __QuickCompareOptions__.

+_Note that this was created as part of an Innovation Day event so is lacking initial unit tests._